 So from this definition we see that SaaS is one consumer facing usage of cloud computing.
 While it’s something of a semantic discussion it is important for people inside to have an understanding of what it all means.
 Put simply cloud computing is the infrastructural paradigm shift that enables the ascension of SaaS.

-Ben Kepes is an analyst, an entrepreneur, a commentator and a business adviser.
-His business interests include a diverse range of industries from manufacturing to property to technology.
-As a technology commentator he has a broad presence both in the traditional media and extensively online.
-Ben covers the convergance of technology, mobile, ubiquity and agility, all enabled by the Cloud.
+Ben Kepes is a technology evangelist, an investor, a commentator and a business adviser.
+Ben covers the convergence of technology, mobile, ubiquity and agility, all enabled by the Cloud.
 His areas of interest extend to enterprise software, software integration, financial/accounting software, platforms and infrastructure as well as articulating technology simply for everyday users.